Siji-chl/ResNeStUNet/README.md

 Implementation of the network for meningioma segmentation.

 # Description
 The network is a modified 3D UNet.
-We used the ResNeSt blocks, proposed by Zhang et al. [[arXiv](https://arxiv.org/pdf/2004.08955.pdf)], in the encoder.
+We use the ResNeSt blocks, proposed by Zhang et al. [[arXiv](https://arxiv.org/pdf/2004.08955.pdf)], in the encoder.

 # Reference
 Haolin Chen, Shuqi Li, Youming Zhang, Lizhi Liu, Xiaofei Lv, Yongju Yi, Guangying Ruan, Chao Ke, Yanqiu Feng.